Running Knee Injuries: Know Your Enemy!

 - Altered Sensation, Pins & Needles, Numbness

 It’s likely you have a different knee injury, not falling under the banner of PFPS or ITBS.
 You should certainly seek a professional opinion.

 Anatomically speaking, the knee is stuck in a pretty unfortunate position!
 It requires good alignment to be able to operate without dysfunction, injury and pain – yet it’s located between two very mobile structures: the hip and ankle/foot.

 When working with an injured knee we often find that control at the hip and/or foot and ankle is compromised, disrupting the alignment and loading of the knee as we run.

-A progressive rehab program is needed to engage and strengthen the right muscle groups to provide control as we develop correct movement patterns, to put the knee in a better position as we run.
+A specific rehab program is needed to engage and strengthen the right muscle groups to develop neuromuscular control as we learn correct movement patterns, to put the knee in a better position as we run.

 Not only do we need to strengthen the correct muscles to look after the knee, and improve control as we move.
 It’s important to work to remove any muscular imbalances, stretching over active muscles as we strengthen their weaker counterparts.

 Single Leg Squat